swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/mentoring_groups.md

   + Kari Jordan will hold a mentoring groups 'touch base with mentors' halfway through the 8-12 week period.
   + Mentors and mentees will be asked to complete a short [survey](https://goo.gl/forms/BOxgiKy99kVec07j2) halfway through the 8-12 week period.
   + The 8-12 week period will end with a virtual showcase.
-  + Mentors and mentees will be asked to complete asecond short [survey](https://goo.gl/forms/I36OUFXGAofLps8E3) at the end of the mentoring group period.
+  + Mentors and mentees will be asked to complete a second short [survey](https://goo.gl/forms/I36OUFXGAofLps8E3) at the end of the mentoring group period.
 + **Exposure**
   + A mentoring page will be added to The Carpentries' [website](https://carpentries.org) with information on how to join a mentoring group.
   + Members will be added to groups, and new groups will be formed, on a rolling basis as needed, at the discretion of Kari Jordan.